-I don’t support racial profiling and negative profiling on any race is even worse but after recent “close” encounters with some of the Africans in Puchong over the weekend, I think it is high time that the growing number of Africans “students” need to be closely monitored.
-Are they really students or they are public menace (or criminals like here and here) in disguise?
+I don’t support racial profiling and negative profiling on any race is even worse but after recent “close” encounters with some of the Africans in Puchong over the weekend, I think it is high time that the growing number of “students” from African & Middle East countries need to be closely monitored.

 This is what Malay Mail reported last year:-

 The Cabinet has set up a task force to deal with the large number of Africans coming into the country and this has resulted in an increase in crime and social ills.
 According to the source, the task force was a result of complaints from many quarters over rising crime that included black money and drugs.
 Immigration figures made available to The Malay Mail show a rising trend in arrivals from the African continent.